-We've listed the most common summer veggies here along with instructions for preparation and approximate cooking times.
+We've listed the most common summer vegetables here along with instructions for how to roast them and their approximate cooking times.
 You can season these vegetables with salt and pepper alone, or use our suggested additions to fancy things up a little.

 Start by: Trimming ends, cutting into thick slices and tossing with olive oil, salt, and pepper.

 Cook at: 400 degrees for 25 minutes, stirring halfway through cooking time.

 Try adding: Pesto and pine nuts, fresh herbs, garlic, balsamic vinegar, sun-dried tomato tapenade.